Servando Gómez Martínez: Arrest

 On February 27, 2015, at 3 AM, Servando Gómez Martínez was captured.
 He was apprehended by an elite squadron of the Mexican Federal Police in Morelia, Michoacán, in an operation where no shots were fired.
 He was then transferred to the SEIDO installations, Mexico's organized crime investigation agency, in Mexico City for his legal presentation.
 That same night, he was transferred to the Federal Social Readaptation Center No. 1, a maximum-security prison in Almoloya de Juárez, State of Mexico.

 The police was able to spot him in a cave near Morelia after his girlfriend ordered a chocolate cake for his 49th birthday, which raised the suspicion of the authorities looking for him.
 At the time of his arrest, Gómez Martínez was one of Mexico's most-wanted drug lords.

 On 11 March, he was officially charged by a federal court in Toluca, State of Mexico for organized crime, kidnapping, and drug trafficking offenses.

 During Joaquín "El Chapo" Guzmán's second escape in 2015, Servando Gómez Martínez, also jailed in the maximum-security prison of Almoloya, faked a heart attack to facilitate his escape.

+Kidnapping conviction

 In June 2019, he was sentenced to 55 years in jail for the kidnapping of a businessman in 2011.

+Extradition

+On August 12, 2025, Gómez Martínez was extradited to the United States.